Overview

 Location

 At over 700 acres, Roundhay Park is one of the biggest urban parks in the world visited by almost a million people a year.
 It includes parkland, woodland and gardens now owned by Leeds City Council.
-Before it was sold to the council Roundhay Park was a hunting ground gifted to Ilbert De Lacy by William the Conqueror in the 11th Century.

 Amenities